kicheolkim/methylaction/README.md

 Methylaction was developed by Jeffrey Bhasin, a graduate student at the [Cleveland Clinic Genomic Medicine Institute](http://www.lerner.ccf.org/gmi/).

+## Updates by Kicheol
-### updated required package from 'DESeq' to 'DESeq2'
+updated required package from 'DESeq' to 'DESeq2'